Distributed Energy Resource Coordination

 Utilities and industry stakeholders worked together to design and improve the IEEE 2030.5 communication protocol which introduces the concept of curves and the capability of programming autonomous behaviors into distributed energy resources, enabling them to rapidly respond to energy parameters even if there is no or poor communication.

-California is the first state to mandate communication capability in smart inverters by August 22, 2019, and it named IEEE 2030.5 the default communication protocol in its Rule 21 interconnection law.
+California is the first state to mandate communication capability in smart inverters effective June 22, 2020, and it selected IEEE 2030.5 as the default communication protocol in its Rule 21 interconnection law.

 Different connection methods are available